Periodontal Disease in Small Animals

 Periodontal disease is infection and inflammation of the periodontium (the tissues that surround and support the teeth) due to plaque bacteria and the host’s response to the bacterial insult.
 Gingivitis is common in dogs and cats and refers to inflammation of the gingiva in response to plaque antigen.
 Periodontitis is a more severe disease that involves inflammation of the periodontal ligament and alveolar bone, eventually causing loss of attachment (periodontal pocketing, gingival recession, bone resorption).
 Periodontitis is much more common in certain dog and cat breeds, but it can affect any individual.

 Periodontal disease is classified in stages.
-In teeth with healthy periodontal tissues, there is no gingivitis or periodontitis evident.
+In teeth with healthy periodontal tissues, no gingivitis or periodontitis is evident.

 Stage 1: There is gingivitis only, without attachment loss; the height and architecture of the alveolar margin are normal.

 Stage 2: There is early periodontitis with <25% of attachment loss or, at most, there is a stage 1 furcation involvement in multirooted teeth (see below).
 There are early radiographic signs of periodontitis.
 The loss of periodontal attachment is <25% as measured by probing of the clinical attachment level or by radiographic determination of the distance of the alveolar margin from the cementoenamel junction relative to the length of the root.

 Stage 3: There is moderate periodontitis, with 25%–50% of attachment loss as measured by probing of the clinical attachment level or by radiographic determination of the distance of the alveolar margin from the cementoenamel junction relative to the length of the root, or there is a stage 2 furcation involvement in multirooted teeth (see below).